mongodb/amboy/README.rst

 the default of most queue implementations.

-Additional implementation provide rate limiting, and it would be possible to implement runners which used the REST interface to distribute worker to a larger pool of processes, where existing runners simply use go routines.
+Additional implementation provide rate limiting, and it would be possible to implement runners which used the REST interface to distribute workers to a larger pool of processes, where existing runners simply use go routines.

 Dependencies
 ~~~~~~~~~~~~